jackie-dai/Project-1-Overhaul/Section3_HealthAndDamage/section3.md

 ## Health System

 #### Summary:
-1. Create a script that stores health and damage for both enemies and players.
+1. Update the PlayerController and Enemy scripts to store health and damage for both enemies and players.
 2. Send damage values from the players to the enemies when an attack lands, and vice versa.

 Open the `PlayerController` script and take a look under the region called `Health_variables`.